-This document outlines how Westminster North Conservatives processes and manages personal data and:
+This document outlines how the Westminster North Conservative Association processes and manages personal data and:

 • Identifies the data controller.